 With the exception of staff performing clerical tasks, all instances of access to the PAF shall be logged and the log record shall be a permanent part of the file.

-A faculty member may place any information in her/his own file which s/he feels is relevant to her/his employment status.
-A faculty member has the right to respond to or rebut any information which has been placed by another individual in her/his file.
+A faculty member may place any information in their own file which they feel is relevant to their employment status.
+A faculty member has the right to respond to or rebut any information which has been placed by another individual in their file.

-The dean is the only university official who is authorized to place material in the PAF.
+The Dean is the only university official who is authorized to place material in the PAF.
 Such placement shall only occur after the affected faculty member has been given a copy, without charge, of the material to be placed in the file five (5) days prior to the placement of the material in the file.
 A copy of the notice shall be attached to the document being placed in the file.
 This provision does not apply to material referenced in the Temporary Suspension or Disciplinary Action Procedure of the Collective Bargaining Agreement.

 1 Course assignments are not considered personnel actions.